Best Luxury Hotels by Machu Picchu!

 5. Belmond Sanctuary Lodge, $650+/night

-Though no other hotel on earth boasts the incredible location of the Belmond, the downside is that you’re kind of “stuck” on top of the mountain while staying there.
-Getting up & down the mountain to town requires a harrowing, 25-minute bus-ride.
-Which means, it’s a bit isolated ~ so if you want to explore town, it’s going to be challenging, especially returning late at night.
-If you want to eat all your meals there & basically just enjoy the property, then this is a great retreat.
+Though no other hotel on earth boasts the incredible location of the Belmond, the only downside is that you’re kind of “stuck” on top of the mountain while staying there.
+Getting down to town requires a 25-minute, rather exciting bus-ride.
+It’s a bit isolated ~ so if you want to explore town, it’s may be challenging, especially if returning late at night.
+If you want basically just enjoy the property, their restaurants (which are great), & the views: then this is a great retreat.

 Best Luxury Hotels by Machu Picchu

-I hope this post on the best luxury hotels by Machu Picchu has helped you plan your Peru itinerary a bit better, & add in a touch of pampering to your stay.
-After trekking around at altitudes of 8,000-11,000+ feet ~ trust me, you’ll enjoy a nice room & if you’re lucky, a massage after your high-altitude sojourns!
-Have you stayed at any of these hotels before?
-Let me know in the comments below…
+I hope this post helps you plan your Peru itinerary, adding a touch of pampering to your stay.
+After trekking at altitudes of 8,000-11,000+ feet ~ TRUST me: you’ll really enjoy a nice room & massage after all the outdoor activity!